 Vue Features Compatibility

-Because Vue Lynx is built on the official Vue 3 runtime core, it aims to support the full Vue 3 API surface out of the box.
-The core rendering path — Composition API, SFCs, reactivity, template directives — works the same way you'd expect from standard Vue.
+Vue Lynx is built on the official Vue 3 runtime core (@vue/runtime-core), so you should expect your Vue code to just work.
+The core rendering path — Composition API, SFCs, reactivity, template directives — works the same way you'd expect from standard Vue, with no Lynx-specific adaptation required.

 Reactivity + Composables